What are iCloud Syncing and Manual Syncing?

 Bonus Tip: Automatically Sync iCloud with Another Cloud via MultCloud

 The steps will show you how to use Cloud Sync to sync iCloud Photos to Google Photos.
-If you want to sync files from iCloud Drive to Google Drive, Dropbox, OneDrive, or others, just change the clouds at each step.
+If you want to sync files from iCloud Drive to Google Drive, Dropbox, OneDrive, or others, just change the source and target clouds at each step.

-- If you always have many photos in your iCloud, you may spend a lot of traffic syncing them to Google Drive, thus the 5 GB of free traffic may be not enough.
+- If you have many files to sync, you may spend a lot of traffic, thus the 5 GB of free traffic may not be enough.
 You can purchase more traffic to ensure continuous syncing.

 Conclusion